chriscross0/go-restcountries/README.md

 ### Fields Filtering

 By default, all fields are returned from the API and populated to the Country type.
 Below is how to specify a whitelist of fields you would like and all others will not be returned.
-The `Fields` property is supported on the `All()`, `Name()` and `Capital()` methods, which return a slice of countries.
+The `Fields` property is supported on the `All()`, `Name()`, `Capital()` and `Currency()` methods, which return a slice of countries.

 ```go
 // Get all countries with fields filter, to include only the country Name and Capital